threefoldtech/zos/docs/provision/capacity_pool.md

 Once the capacity reservation has been created, payment information will be returned.
 This information will return the id of the reservation in the system.
 If a new pool is created, this id will also be the id of the pool.
-To deploy a workload with your newly reserved capacity, you simpley need to set the `PoolID` field of the workload reservation to this ID.
+To deploy a workload with your newly reserved capacity, you simply need to set the `PoolID` field of the workload reservation to this ID.
 If you top up a pool, the id will stay the same.
 Note that a new id will be returned as well since the id is also used for the payment.